A look at the Loveland Pass/I-70 area from "Cupid."

 To maximize solitude or relative isolation, it would be prudent to scale these peaks mid-week.
 All peaks are likewise accessible during the winter months with marginal increases in approach mileage.

 ...stands at 14,110 feet.
 It is Colorado's 30th highest peak.
-It greets travelers entering Colorado from the east on Interstate 70 and dominates the Colorado Springs skyline.
-Pikes Peak has a road (dirt) and a cog railway to the summit.
+It rises above Cheyenne Mountain and NORAD and dominates the Colorado Springs skyline.
+Pikes Peak has a [private-fee involved] road and a cog railway to the summit.
 Pikes Peak is the easternmost fourteener in the United States.
-Standing on the summit inspired Katherine Bates to pen “America the Beautiful”, a poem which was later put to music.
+While standing on the summit & obviously moved by the vistas before her, Katherine Bates penned the iconic “America the Beautiful”, a poem which was later put to music.

 Pikes Peak also offers the highest elevation gain in Colorado with a vertical rise of 7,800 feet above downtown Manitou Springs in just over 7 miles.
 Pikes Peak is the monarch of the southern Front Range and is the second most prominent peak in Colorado...behind Mt.
 Elbert.